streetmix/streetmix/docs/support/faq.rst

 Can you add X feature?
 ----------------------

 We'll see!
-We'd love to hear more about it on the :ref:`contact-forums`.
+Please :ref:`contact us <contact>`.
 We can't respond to all requests, but we do read and consider all user suggestions to help prioritize new features in Streetmix.